Accessibility Statement

 Live video

 Live video streams do not have captions.
-This fails WCAG 2.1 success criterion 1.2.4 (captions - live).
+This fails WCAG 2.2 Success Criterion 1.2.4 (Captions – Live).
+Live video is exempt from the accessibility regulations.

-This statement was prepared on 17 February 2020, it was last updated on November 19, 2025 to reflect current compliance status following a recent audit.
+This statement was prepared on 17 February 2020.
+It was last updated on 02 February 2026 to reflect the findings of the most recent audit.

-We use a number of third-party systems and websites to deliver specific online services, such as forms and payment portals.
+We use a number of third‑party systems and websites to provide online services, such as forms and payment portals.
 While these are often styled to match our main website, they are not developed, funded, or controlled by West Dunbartonshire Council.